Announcing the 2019 Digital Health Summit:

 Dr. Chuang holds a doctor of medicine degree from the University of Toronto and a Master’s degree in administrative medicine from University of Wisconsin.
 He holds an adjunct assistant professor position in the Department of Biomedical and Health Informatics at the University of Missouri.

-Glenn E. Pearson FACHEFounder & Principal, Pearson Health Tech Insights; Former EVP, Georgia Hospital Association
+Glenn E. Pearson, MHA, FACHEFounder & Principal, Pearson Health Tech Insights; Former EVP, Georgia Hospital Association

 Glenn spent 30+ years as a hospital industry executive, the last 19+ as Executive Vice President of the Georgia Hospital Association.
 After spending six years working in acute care (an academic medical center and a major teaching hospital), he provided leadership at two different hospital associations for the next 25 years.
 He served on six committees for the American College of Healthcare Executives (ACHE) and was elected ACHE Regent for Georgia.